-There’s likely to be a lot more Wi-Fi in your future.
-Telecom NZ’s hotspot network is part of a global trend towards carriers adding Wi-Fi data capacity.
+There’s likely to be more Wi-Fi in your future.
+Telecom NZ’s hotspot network is part of a global trend towards carriers adding Wi-Fi to their mobile networks.

 Berg Insight, a Swedish research company says by 2018 there will be 15 million carrier operated Wi-Fi hotspots worldwide.
 That’s up from seven million at the end of last year.